A Marstrand-type restricted projection theorem in $\mathbb{R}^{3}$: Introduction

+\begin{remark} Theorem \ref{main} has been recently applied to solve a variant of the Kakeya problem in the first Heisenberg group $\mathbb{H}$, see \cite{Li}.
+The author of \cite{Li} proves that if $K \subset \mathbb{H}$ is an arbitrary set containing a horizontal line segment of every orientation, then the (Heisenberg) Hausdorff dimension of $K$ is no smaller than $3$. \end{remark}

 Let us next examine how Conjecture \ref{mainC} is connected to curvilinear Kakeya problems in $\R^2$.
 The circular Kakeya problem asks how large is the Hausdorff dimension of a planar set $B$ which contains a circle of every radius.
 In 1994, L. Kolasa and T. Wolff \cite{KW} first proved that $\Hd B \geq 11/6$, and in 1997, T. Wolff \cite{Wo2} obtained the optimal result $\Hd B = 2$.
-The paper \cite{KW} also contains the $11/6$-result for sets containing "generalised circles of every radius".
+The paper \cite{KW} also contains the $11/6$-result for sets containing "generalised circles of every radius" (we refer the reader to \cite{KW} for the precise definitions).
 The optimal result $\Hd B = 2$ in this setting was obtained quite recently by J. Zahl \cite{Za}.